camunda-community-hub/zeebe-cluster-helm/README.md

 | `nodeSelector`                 | Node selection constraint to schedule Zeebe on specific nodes                                                                                                                                | {}
 | `tolerations`                 | Tolerations to allow Zeebe to run on dedicated nodes                                                                                                                                | []
 | `affinity`                 | Use affinity constraints to schedule Zeebe on specific nodes                                                                                                                                | {}
+| `elasticExporter.enabled`    | Enables the built-in Elasticsearch exporter that will export data to the configured
+Elasticsearch host | `true`
+| `extraConfig`                | You can add additional configuration path that will be loaded in addition to the
+default configuration.
+See the Spring Boot documentation for more. | `[]`

 ## Dependencies